 True Conviction

-Exonerated ex-prisoners who started a detective agency work to rebuild their lives and fix the criminal justice system.
+True Conviction follows exonerated ex-prisoners who started a detective agency to help free other wrongly incarcerated people, as they rebuild their lives, investigate cases, support each other, and campaign to fix the criminal justice system.

 freedom fighter men